vitalif/vitastor/docs/config/osd.en.md

 # Runtime OSD Parameters

-These parameters only apply to OSDs, are not fixed at the moment of OSD drive initialization and can be changed with an OSD restart.
+These parameters only apply to OSDs, are not fixed at the moment of OSD drive initialization and can be changed - either with an OSD restart or, for some of them, even without restarting by updating configuration in etcd.

 - [etcd_report_interval](#etcd_report_interval)
 - [run_primary](#run_primary)